 Monica stood with her brother-in-law Terry, waiting to walk down the aisle, rocking back and forth on her heels, uncertainty flashing on her face.
 “You made the right call,” I whispered, “The hat suits you way better than the wig.
 You look like you, and there’s no better person to be on your wedding day.”
 A smile flashed across her face and she strode confidently down the aisle with Terry, took her place at the altar, and turned around to see her beautiful bride Katy walking up to meet her.

-Katy & Monica, physical therapists who met on the job, said "I do" on September 1, 2019, at a private estate owned by one of Monica's bridesmaids.
+Katy & Monica, physical therapists who met on the job, said “I do” on September 1, 2019, at a private estate owned by one of Monica’s bridesmaids.
 When I arrived for the rehearsal the day before, the ladies and their wedding party were already celebrating in style, with drinks in the pool.
-Katy rocked her sparkly Jimmy Choo's while still wearing a bikini and towel, with the rest of the wedding party dripping in the sun.
+Katy practiced walking in her sparkly Jimmy Choos while still wearing a bikini and towel, with the rest of the wedding party laughing and dripping in the sun.

 On the morning of the wedding, both brides and all their attendants milled about the main room of the house getting hair and makeup done, all laughing and having a good time together, but once Katy’s dress was on, she stayed tucked away in the “princess closet” so Monica wouldn’t see her all dolled up until the ceremony.

 Once they were both standing at the altar, tears in their eyes, a dragonfly landed on Katy’s dress and stayed there for most of the ceremony.
 Afterwards, Katy shared, “The dragonfly symbolizes good luck, strength, peace and prosperity.
 Dragonflies also represent change, so my hope is that the ever-changing winds of the future will carry us to unexpected and beautiful places.”